ig1711/tags-dappcmd-cfw/README.md

 12. Copy the ngrok url (https one)

 13. Go to your applicataion in the discord applications page, paste the ngrok url in the `Interactions Endpoint URL` field and hit Save.
-Cross your fimgers and wait for it to get the url accepted
+Cross your fingers and wait for it to get the url accepted

 14. Test the `/tag` command in your test server